-COP26 saw many countries pledge to take steps towards decarbonisation and, whether or not these commitments go far enough, it’s clear that the ‘green revolution’ is beginning to take shape and there is real opportunity for solar to drive the energy transition.
+COP26 saw many countries pledge to take steps toward decarbonisation and, whether or not these commitments go far enough, it’s clear that the ‘green revolution’ is beginning to take shape and there is a real opportunity for solar to drive the energy transition.

 During COP26 the UK government committed to phasing out coal power by 2024 and driving renewable power generation forward with a decarbonised power system by 2035 – which provides renewable technology with an opportunity to lead the way for net zero.